-There are 2 Class III Intermittent Watercourse (Unnamed) that flow through the parcel approximately from the northwest portion, to the southeast portion.
-A minimum of 100-foot setbacks will be maintained from all waterways.
+There is are 2 Class III Intermittent Watercourse (Unnamed) that on the eastern portion of the property away from the cultivation area.
+A minimum of 150-foot setbacks will be maintained from all waterways.

-Will there be a loss of any wetland or streamside vegetation?
+• Will there be a loss of any wetland or streamside vegetation?
 If yes, describe where, total area, and type of vegetation lost.

-No vegetation will need to be removed, project is a minimum of 100 feet from waterways and protects riparian areas.
+No vegetation will need to be removed near waterways.
+The project is a minimum of 150 feet from waterways and protects riparian areas.